Coordination is becoming infrastructure.

 They've replaced hierarchical coordination with autonomous teams, transparent information, and platform-enabled flow.
 They're not experimenting with the future.
 They're operating in it.

-Read the case studies →Where to begin
+Read the case studies →

 If you're ready to assess